dyne/pangolin/README.md

 6.  🙏 Thank you

 ---
-## 💼 License
+## 💼 Disclaimer
-    Pangolin - Fastest Proximity Tracing in the West Copyright (c) 2020 Dyne.org foundation, Amsterdam
+    The Secret Pangolin Code, aka the Fastest Proximity Tracing in the West (FPTW) Copyright (c) 2020 Dyne.org foundation, Amsterdam

     This program is free software: you can redistribute it and/or modify